Protect Your Home by Understanding Homeowners Insurance Costs

-He said the price depends on the location, condition and value of the home, the type and amount of coverage, the deductible, the homeowner’s credit, claim history, and more.
+He said the price of homeowners insurance premiums depends on the location, condition and value of the home, the type and amount of coverage, the deductible, the homeowner’s credit, claim history, and more.

 Types of Coverage and How Much to Buy

-Before we get too far, there are some basics to understand about homeowners coverage which impact the cost of the policy.
+Before we get too far, there are some basics to understand about homeowners coverage which impact the cost of the homeowners insurance policy.

 There are three basic types of coverage that determine how much you will receive after a covered disaster.

 - Actual cash value: Covers the structure and contents based on what they are currently worth, not what you paid.